Basic Usage

 nia_search.fit(X_train, y_train)

-After you have fit the NatureInspiredSearchCV, you can retrieve the best parameters in the same way as with GridSearchCV using the best_params_ property.
+After fitting NatureInspiredSearchCV, you can retrieve the best parameters the same way you would with GridSearchCV, using the best_params_ property.
 You can use them to train the final model.

-If you would like to plot the optimization process you can use one of the built-in functions described in Visualisation of Optimization Results.
+If you would like to plot the optimization process, you can use one of the built-in functions described in Visualization of Optimization Results.

 Note

-The fitness of each invididual in the optimization process is defined by the score method of your estimator or the scoring parameter provided to the NatureInspiredSearchCV.
+The fitness of each individual in the optimization process is defined by your estimator’s score method or by the scoring parameter provided to NatureInspiredSearchCV.

 Examples